algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 1 | AssetFrozen | uint64 | Is the asset frozen or not |

 params: Txn.Accounts offset (or, since v4, an account address that appears in Txn.Accounts or is Txn.Sender), asset id (or, since v4, a Txn.ForeignAssets offset).
-Return: did_exist flag (1 if exist and 0 otherwise), value.
+Return: did_exist flag (1 if the asset existed and 0 otherwise), value.

 ## asset_params_get i